simmerer/acf-ninja-forms/README.md

 ## About

-Written by Boston Dell-Vandenberg of [Pomelo Design](http://www.pomelodesign.com).
-Pomelo Design is a web and mobile app development agency based in Toronto, Canada.
+Plugin modified by [David Simmer](http://simmerdesigns.com) to fill a need for a functional ACF 4.x-compatible add-on.

 ## Credits

-Thanks to Adam Pope for the [ACF Gravity Forms](https://github.com/stormuk/Gravity-Forms-ACF-Field) and Lewis Mcarey for the [Users Field ACF](https://github.com/lewismcarey/User-Field-ACF-Add-on) add-ons on which we based this on.
+Thanks to to [Chuck Mac](https://chuckmacdev.com/) for coming up with this Ninja Forms + ACF plugin, [Boston Dell-Vandenberg](http://www.pomelodesign.com) for a few additions, and Adam Pope for the [ACF Gravity Forms](https://github.com/stormuk/Gravity-Forms-ACF-Field) and Lewis Mcarey for the [Users Field ACF](https://github.com/lewismcarey/User-Field-ACF-Add-on) add-ons upon which this is all based.